roldanjorge/roldanjorge_website/content/posts/3_hf_bert_seq_class/index.md

 {{< figure id="model_files" src="./model_files.png" alt="Sample figure" caption="Model and tokenizer files" width="330" height="160" >}}

 If you run the above script, you will see in {{< figref "model_files" >}} that the model and tokenizer files are stored in a `model` directory.
 The `config.json` has the core information such as model name, architure, and output details.
 Also,  the model weights are store in the `model.safetensor`.
-In encourage you to go over these files to better understand the model we will be using.
+I encourage you to go over these files to better understand the model we will be using.

 <details>